Skip to main content

 animalfunfacts.net - The Animal Encyclopedia for Kids

-Info on the Animal Class Fish
+Information on the Animal Class Fish

-Main Characteristics of Fish:
+Characteristics and Special Features of Fish:

 Habitat

-How Do Fish Differ From Other Animals?
+How Do Fish Differ from Other Animals?

 Diet